LWFlouisa/Maths/README.md

-# AdaMath
+# Math
-This is a repository for AdaMath.
+This is a repository for Math.